Get Started With

 Part-I: Basic details: Consists of FY, GSTIN, Legal Name and Trade Name.
 The taxpayer must also mention if he is subject to audit under any other law.

-Part-II: Reconciliation of turnover declared in the Audited Annual Financial Statement with turnover declared in Annual Return (GSTR-9): This involves reporting the gross and taxable turnover declared in the Annual return with the Audited Financial Statements.
+This involves reporting the gross and taxable turnover declared in the Annual return with the Audited Financial Statements.
 One must note that most often, the Audited Financial statements are at a PAN level.
 This might require the break up of the audited financial statements at GSTIN level for reporting in GSTR-9C.

 Part-III: Reconciliation of tax paid: